How do I add AI crawlers and bots to my integration?

 The Prerender.io Docker integration uses Nginx internally.
 Open nginx.conf, locate map $http_user_agent $prerender_ua, and add your bot:

-Restart the container after saving.
+Restart the Docker container after saving.

-Step 3: Verify that your integration is serving the new bot.
+Step 3: verify that your integration is serving the new bot.

 After making your change and restarting or redeploying, confirm the new bot is receiving prerendered content.